shadowdeng1994/LEAP_sourcedata/README.md

 # LEAP_sourcedata

-Source data for the LEAP framework analyses, associated with the TarCA method publication.
+Source data for the LEAP framework analyses.

 ## Overview

-This repository contains source data and supplementary materials used in the study "A statistical method for quantifying progenitor cells reveals incipient cell fate commitments" (Deng et al., *Nature Methods*, 2024).
-This work presents **TarCA** (Targeting Coalescent Analysis), a statistical method for quantifying progenitor cell numbers and detecting lineage-specific upregulated genes (LUGs) using cell phylogenetic trees.
+This repository contains source data and supplementary materials used in the study "Reconstructing cell phylogenies with resolved ancestral transcriptional states".
+This work presents **LEAP** (**L**UG-**e**ncoded **A**ncestral **P**rojection), a phylogeny-based computational framework designed to infer the transcriptional states of internal nodes within cellular lineages.

 ## Repository Structure